nautes-labs/website/src/en/guide/user-guide/installation.md

 The cloud servers with the default specifications are out of stock, which has led to the above error.

-To resolve this issue, you can add the parameter in the `vars.yaml` configuration file to modify the default specification of the cloud server for Kubernetes.
+To resolve this issue, you can add the parameter in the `vars.yaml` file to modify the default specification of the cloud server for Kubernetes.
 After destroying the environment, you should then re-execute the installer.

 ```yaml
 # The cloud server instance type for Kubernetes